Unusual Options Activity Insight: SPDR S&P 500 | Benzinga

 Unusual Options Activity Insight: SPDR S&P 500

-Shares of SPDR S&P 500 (NYSE:SPY) saw some unusual options activity on Monday.
-Following the unusual option alert, the stock price moved down to $441.86.
+SPDR S&P 500 (NYSE:SPY) shares experienced unusual options activity on Friday.
+The stock price moved up to $445.43 following the option alert.

 - Sentiment: BULLISH